thomastzhou/dmdb2021-katacoda/exercise_02/step1.md

 ``apt-get install -y postgresql postgresql-contrib``{{execute}}

-##### Start DBMS
+##### Starting the DBMS

 Now we have `PostgreSQL` installed, we can start it by using the following command.

 ``pg_ctlcluster 13 main start``{{execute}}

-##### Connect
+##### Connecting to the DBMS

 Now `PostgreSQL` is running as a service in the background and we can connect to it using its default client `psql`.
 By default, `PostgreSQL` will create a user `postgres` and it is easier to connect to it as this user.

-We first swtich the user to `postgres`
+We first swtich the user to `postgres`:

 ``su - postgres``{{execute}}

-Runinng `psql` will connect us with the DBMS engine.
+Running `psql` will connect us with the DBMS engine.

 ``psql``{{execute}}